StevenYule-n10250867/cab432-restapi-application/A2_response_to_criteria.md

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** Temporary transcoding files in `/tmp`.
+- **What data is stored within your application that is not stored in cloud data services?:** Temporary files in `/tmp` during transcoding before being uploaded to S3.
-- **Why is this data not considered persistent state?:** Temporary files can be recreated by rerunning the job; persistent state is always in S3/DynamoDB.
+- **Why is this data not considered persistent state?:** These files are intermediate and can be recreated by re-running the job.
+All true persistent data is stored in S3 and DynamoDB.
-- **How does your application ensure data consistency if the app suddenly stops?:** All persistent data is stored in S3 and DynamoDB, so restarting the container/EC2 instance does not cause data loss.
-Jobs can be retrieved from DynamoDB.
+- **How does your application ensure data consistency if the app suddenly stops?:** Videos and job metadata are fully persisted in S3 and DynamoDB.
+If the EC2/container is restarted, previously uploaded videos and job records are still available, and the application continues to operate correctly.
+In-progress jobs may need to be resubmitted, but the persistent state remains consistent and intact.
 - **Relevant files:**
   - src/routes/jobs.js
   - src/routes/video.js
+  - src/utils/s3.js
+  - src/utils/dynamodb.js

 ### Graceful handling of persistent connections